Sampling-based 3-D Line-of-Sight PWA Model Predictive Control for Autonomous Rendezvous and Docking with a Tumbling Target: Introduction

-Besides, the modeling of constraints are complex and need linear approximation in existing papers.
-The distance between two spacecrafts was calculated by the 2-norm of the coordinates in \cite{li2017model}, which caused the collision avoidance constraint was quadratic and cannot be taken into the optimization index directly.
-The azimuth angle in \cite{weiss2015model} was calculated by the trigonometric function's operation.
-The entry cone in \cite{gavilan2012chance-constrained}-\cite{weiss2015model} was linearized by an inscribed pyramid, the constraint was achieved by keeping the inner product of the position vector and the normal external vectors of the pyramid's side is negative.
+Consider the information interaction between the RVD constraints and the controlled states, which eventually relate to the quadratic programming (QP) problem in MPC.
+Since a convex QP problem can always be solved to guarantee real-time performance, which requires the index to be quadratic and the constraints are described by linear inequality or equality, most papers convert their optimization index into a QP problem.
+Thus the nonlinear RVD constraints were linearized in the papers mentioned above.
+The quadratic collision avoidance constraint was linearized since the relative distance was represented by the 2-norm of the coordinates.\cite{li2017model} The azimuth angle was linearized for nonlinear trigonometric operations.\cite{weiss2015model} The entry cone was linearized by an inscribed pyramid, and the entry cone constraint was achieved by keeping the inner product of the position vector and the normal external vectors of the pyramid's side is negative.\cite{gavilan2012chance-constrained, weiss2015model} Note that the constraints are related to the physical states measured by the sensors directly, which means the measurements are transformed to the states, and then inverse-transformed to the RVD constraints.